The Van Gogh Cafe

-Join Filament at Community Tavern for a magical mix of food and theatre!
+Join Filament at Fannie’s Cafe for a magical mix of food and theatre!

-Price: $45 for adults, $30 for children/students (price includes a prix fixe menu inspired by the story)
+Price: $45 for adults, $30 for children/students (price includes a prix fixe menu inspired by the story).
+Gratuity is additional.

 “… magic enough to last forever in its walls”

 Ten-year-old Clara knows that anything can happen at the Van Gogh Cafe, a small roadside diner owned by her father Marc.
-Whether lightning strikes and the food starts to cook itself, or a neighboring possum seems to have magical powers, it’s not a question of if magic will happen — but when.
-This unique partnership between Filament Theatre and Community Tavern puts the audience right in the middle of the magic cafe.
+At the Van Gogh Cafe, it’s not a question of if magic will happen — but when.
+This unique experience puts the audience right in the middle of the magic cafe.

 - Audience members will experience a prix fixe menu throughout the performance designed to enhance the experience.